Basket with easter eggs on white background

 This change of color occurs when eggs are allowed to remain warm beyond proper cooking.
 A chemical reaction between the yolk and the white occurs, causing this discoloration.

 The way to prevent this is to chill the eggs as quickly as possible.
-Once the eggs have completed cooking, quickly pour off the hot water and add a tray of ice into the pan, quickly filling with cold water so they are completely covered.
+Once the eggs have completed cooking, quickly pour off the hot water and add a tray of ice into the pan, quickly filling it with cold water so they are completely covered.

 Store cooked eggs properly